Adam-Moujar/UltraLearning/rust/README.md

     - Finished all of exercise 5 of rustlings
     - Finished all of exercise 6 of rustlings
     - Finished all of exercise 7 of rustlings
+    - Finished all of exercise 8 of rustlings